-- 1. GIS Mapping and Database: Construct GIS base mapping of DelDOT's assets from centerline files including highways, bridges, dams, railroads, bus routes, pedestrian/bicycle trails, etc. - 2.
-Climatic/Hydrologic Analysis: Conduct a climatic and hydrologic analysis of storms that may strike Delaware during the period of record with worst case combinations of coastal and riverine flooding based on NOAA National Weather Service (NWS), Delaware Earth Observation System (DEOS), USGS stream gage, and NOAA tidal gage networks.
+1. GIS Mapping and Database: Construct GIS base mapping of DelDOT assets from centerline files including highways, bridges, dams, railroads, bus routes, pedestrian/bicycle trails, etc.

+2. Climatic/Hydrologic Analysis: Conduct a climatic and hydrologic analysis of storms that have struck Delaware during the period of record with worst case combinations of coastal and riverine flooding based on National Oceanic and Atmospheric Service (NOAA) National Weather Service (NWS), Delaware Earth Observation System (DEOS), USGS stream gage, and NOAA tidal gages.

-- 3. Bridge Hydraulic Analysis: Evaluate the hydraulics of bridges and culverts based on various flood velocities and discharges that occur during the most severe and worst case storm scenarios benchmarked to the 10-, 50-, 100-, and 500-yr events.
-Utilizing FEMA flood profiles and floodplain mapping, identify DelDOT bridges and culverts that do not have the hydraulic capacity to pass the 10-, 50-, 100-, and 500- year flood events or are where the roadway is overtopped. - 4.
-Flood Inundation Analysis: Using GIS mapping, overlay simulations of worst case flood events with base map of DelDOT's assets utilizing FEMA Flood Insurance Study flood inundation mapping and NOAA NWS SLOSH model using an EPA mapper tool for 100- and 500-yr floods coupled with Category 1-3 coastal storm surge scenarios.
-Map future flood scenarios that combine estimates of sea level rise (0.5 m) with 100- and 500-yr storms and SLOSH Category 1-3 storm surge scenarios. - 5.
-Historic Storm Analysis: Consult with DelDOT and from an evaluation of the most severe storm and flood events, analyze worse case scenarios for flood inundation based on Superstorm Sandy (October 2012) impacts on the Delaware coast as: (a) the storm actually occurred where the eye passed to the north of Delaware through Atlantic City, New Jersey and (b) a simulation where the eye of the storm passes (as originally forecast) through Lewes, Delaware. - 6.
-Flood Inundation Website: Create a website where the flood inundation and impact on DelDOT asset mapping and data base will be mounted on a web based server at the University of Delaware and DelDOT where engineers and managers could obtain data such as number of road miles inundated and plan for future storms or evacuations and construction, operation, and, maintenance needs.
-The UDWRC will assist DelDOT with training sessions on use of flood inundation software. - 7.
-Report: Summarize the research and analysis of impacts of worst case storms and floods on DelDOT's assets in a report including flood inundation mapping.
+3. Bridge Hydraulic Analysis: Evaluate the hydraulics of bridges and culverts based on various flood velocities and discharges that occur during the most severe, worst case storm scenarios benchmarked to the 10-, 50-, 100-, and 500-year events.
+Utilizing Federal Emergency Management Agency (FEMA) flood profiles and floodplain mapping, identify DelDOT bridges/culverts that do not have the hydraulic capacity to pass the 10-, 50-, 100-, and 500- year flood events or are where the roadway is overtopped.

+4. Flood Inundation Analysis: Using GIS mapping, overlay simulations of worst case flood events with base map of DelDOT assets utilizing FEMA Flood Insurance Study flood inundation mapping and NOAA NWS SLOSH model using an EPA mapper tool for 100- and 500-year floods coupled with Category 1 and 3 coastal storm surge scenarios.
+Map future flood scenarios that combine estimates of sea level rise (0.5 m) with 100- and 500-year storms and SLOSH Category 1-3 storm surge scenarios.

+5. Historic Storm Analysis: Consult with DelDOT and from an evaluation of the most severe storm and flood events, analyze worse case scenarios for flood inundation based on Superstorm Sandy (October 2012) impacts on the Delaware coast as: (a) the storm actually occurred where the eye passed to the north of Delaware through Atlantic City, New Jersey and (b) a simulation where the eye of the storm passes (as originally forecast) through Lewes, Delaware.

+6. Flood Inundation Website: Create a website where the flood inundation and impact on DelDOT asset mapping and data base will be mounted on a web based server at the University of Delaware and DelDOT where engineers and managers could obtain data such as number of road miles inundated and plan for future storms or evacuations and construction, operation, and, maintenance needs.
+The University of Delaware will assist DelDOT with training sessions on use of flood inundation software.

-Figure 1.1 Future precipitation events greater than 8 inches in Delaware (Delaware Climate Change Impact Assessment 2014)
+7. Report: Summarize the research and analysis of impacts of worst case storms and floods on DelDOT assets in a report including flood inundation mapping.